 Identifiers may be removed from the identifiable private information or identifiable biospecimens your child/dependent provides as part of the study.
 After such removal, the information or biospecimens could be used for future research studies or distributed to another investigator for future research studies without additional informed consent.

-Can my child or dependent’s participation in the study end early?
+What if my child or dependent no longer wants to participate in the study?

 If your child/dependent decides to take part in the study, he or she will still have the right to decide at any time that he or she no longer wants to participate.
 Your child/dependent will not be treated differently if he or she decides to stop taking part in the study.